MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/linkedin-matched-audience.md

 # Market to Dynamics 365 Marketing segments on LinkedIn with LinkedIn Matched Audiences

-[LinkedIn Matched Audiences](https://www.linkedin.com/help/lms/answer/86492/linkedin-matched-audiences-overview?lang=en) is a LinkedIn feature that lets you match a collection of contacts stored on an external system, like Dynamics 365 for Customer Engagement, to an audience of LinkedIn members with matching email addresses.
+[LinkedIn Matched Audiences](https://www.linkedin.com/help/lms/answer/86492/linkedin-matched-audiences-overview?lang=en) is a LinkedIn feature that lets you match a collection of contacts stored on an external system, like Dynamics 365 Marketing, to an audience of LinkedIn members with matching email addresses.
 Dynamics 365 Marketing comes ready to take advantage of this capability, so you can leverage your Dynamics 365 Marketing static segments to create a matching audience of LinkedIn members.
-Then, when you run a campaign on LinkedIn, you can target the same segments that you set up in Dynamics 365 Marketing and also turn any leads generated on LinkedIn into Dynamics 365 for Customer Engagement leads through the [LinkedIn Lead Gen Forms integration](linkedin-lead-gen-integration.md) feature also offered by Dynamics 365 Marketing.
+Then, when you run a campaign on LinkedIn, you can target the same segments that you set up in Dynamics 365 Marketing and also turn any leads generated on LinkedIn into Dynamics 365 leads through the [LinkedIn Lead Gen Forms integration](linkedin-lead-gen-integration.md) feature also offered by Dynamics 365 Marketing.

 [!INCLUDE [cc-linkedin-disclaimer](../includes/cc-linkedin-disclaimer.md)]

 > [!IMPORTANT]
 > Dynamics 365 Marketing encrypts each email address using a one-way hash before sending it to LinkedIn.
 LinkedIn will be able to match these addresses to existing LinkedIn members but cannot decode the email addresses themselves.
-This important technique helps protect the privacy of your Dynamics 365 for Customer Engagement contacts.
+This important technique helps protect the privacy of your Dynamics 365 contacts.

 > [!IMPORTANT]
 > LinkedIn members can use their LinkedIn settings to opt-out of having their data shared with external apps.
 LinkedIn members who have enabled this opt-out option won't be matched to incoming Dynamics 365 Marketing audiences and therefore won't be included in your LinkedIn Matched Audiences even if they would otherwise match your Dynamics 365 Marketing segment.